Machine Learning Techniques for Predicting House Prices

 For the ordinal features, we read the descriptive text to extract those features can be turned into numeric features, took them into the dictionary and applied them to columns.

 For categorical features, we had tried both one-hot encoding and label encoding.
 In linear models and random forest, dummification had better performance than label encoding.
 So we use one-hot encoding to handle all the categorical features.
 One-hot encoding will turn all the items in one predictor into a new column, in which 1 means True and 0 means False, and delete one item to make it obey the linear model assumption.

 The graph below shows the features that have a strong linear correlation to each other.
 Linear features follow the line of best fit such as in the case of case of overall quality predicting sale price.
-For those color in red, we can delete one of those two having high correlations.
-Through this graph, we can easily tell which features have the highest correlation to each other.
+For those colored in red, we can delete one of those two having high correlations.
+Through this graph, we can easily tell which features have the highest correlation with each other.

 3.1 Lasso, Ridge and Elastic Net